pipebots/t3-teensy-locomotion/README.md

 This is a simple driver for a differential drive robot base.

 ### Features
-- Uses standard interfaces - Accepts Twsit messages on /cmd_vel topic.
+- Uses standard interfaces - accepts twist messages on /cmd_vel topic.
 - Has deadmand timer so the motors are set to 0 if no command is recieved for a set period.

 ## Install